Amtrak Flag Stop: What You Need To Know

 At Home Preparation:

-- A battery pack can help ensure you have changing power when needed.
+• A battery pack can help ensure you have the power when needed.

 Essential Tips:

-- You cannot check bags at flag stops in most cases, but you can do so later if you have a connecting train.
+• Bags cannot typically be checked at flag stops, but you may do so later if you have a connecting train.

 At The Station: